ai2cm/fv3net/workflows/diagnostics_to_zarr/README.md

 This workflow takes a path/url to a run directory as an input and saves zarr stores of the diagnostic model output to a specified location.
 This workflow requires a specific xarray version (0.14.0) and so to run locally, one must ensure your environment is using that version.
-For dataflow jobs, a custom setup.py is provided.
+For dataflow jobs, a custom setup.py is provided which pins this exact version.

 The example scripts `submit_local.sh` and `submit_job.sh` are provided for local and Dataflow jobs, respectively.

+Call signature for pipeline:
 ```
+$ python -m fv3net.pipelines.diagnostics_to_zarr -h
 usage: diagnostics_to_zarr.py [-h] --rundir RUNDIR
                               [--diagnostic-dir DIAGNOSTIC_DIR]
                               [--diagnostic-categories DIAGNOSTIC_CATEGORIES [DIAGNOSTIC_CATEGORIES ...]]